tkjaergaard/stupid/README.md

 * Imagemagick
 * Optipng

+If your on osx, these two dependencies could be installed easily through [Homebrew](http://brew.sh/)

 ## Instructions
-Navigate to a directory where you have your image-files located.
+Navigate to a directory where you have your image files located.

 Now, you could run `stupid` and your files would be generated to 2x9 sprites.